 A. A natural shooting star is caused by plasma light emission when dusts of various sizes rush into the Earth's atmosphere.

-ALE artificially replicates some of the smaller space particles and releases them from a specially designed satellite to create man-made shooting stars.
+ALE artificially replicates some of the smaller space particles and releases them from a specially designed satellite to create human-made shooting stars.

 The shooting star particle will travel one-fifth of the way around Earth before entering the atmosphere and visibly glow.
 When glowing, the shooting star particle can be seen from an area up to about 200km in diameter.

-- Q. Is there anything that sets apart the man-made shooting stars from natural ones?
+- Q. Is there anything that sets apart the human-made shooting stars from natural ones?

-- A. Compared to a natural shooting star, the man-made shooting stars travel more slowly and glow for a longer period of time.
+- A. Compared to a natural shooting star, the human-made shooting stars travel more slowly and glow for a longer period of time.

 - Q. What is the shooting star particle like?